Syriac language: Name

-In the English language, the term "Syriac" is used as a linguonym (language name) designating a specific variant of the Aramaic language in relation to its regional origin in northeastern parts of Ancient Syria, around Edessa, which lay outside of the provincial borders of Roman Syria.
-Since Aramaic was used by various Middle Eastern peoples, having several variants (dialects), this specific dialect that originated in northeastern Syria became known under its regional (Syrian/Syriac) designation (Suryaya).
+Etymologically, the Name of Syria is originally an Iron Age derivation of Assyria and until the Seleucid Empire it referred solely to the historical Assyria which encompassed modern Northern Iraq, Northeast Syria and the area of Southeast Turkey north of these areas.
+In the English language, the term "Syriac" is used as a glottonym (language name) designating a specific variant of the Aramaic language in relation to its regional origin in northeastern parts of Ancient Syria, around Edessa, which lay outside of the provincial borders of Roman Syria.
+Since Aramaic was used by various Middle Eastern peoples such as Assyrians, Mandaeans, Arameans and Judeans, having several variants (dialects), this specific dialect that originated in northeastern Syria became known under its regional (Syrian/Syriac) designation (Suryaya).

 In English scholarly literature, the term "Syriac" is preferred over the alternative form "Syrian", since the latter is much more polysemic and commonly relates to Syria in general.
 That distinction is used in English as a convention and does not exist on the ancient endonymic level.
 Several compound terms like "Syriac Aramaic", "Syrian Aramaic" or "Syro-Aramaic" are also used, thus emphasizing both the Aramaic nature of the language and its Syrian/Syriac regional origin.